 The sanitary engineer devotes his efforts to improving the cleanliness and healthfulness of both industrial and residential areas.
-Safe water supplies and adequate facilities for the removal of wastes are unques-
+Safe water supplies and adequate facilities for the removal of wastes are unquestioned necessities in modern communities.

 Many civil engineers are employed by departments of federal, state and local governments.
 Others are employed by construction companies or by firms of consulting engineers.